KosmicTask/ASDictionaryDocs/README.md

 1. Application company name (Apple, Adobe, etc).
 2. Application name and link.
-3. OS X version of machine that generated the header.
+3. OS X version of machine that generated the header (OS X 10.6 and above only please).
 4. Application version as quoted in the About panel.
 5. The html documentation itself, either in the body of the email or as an attachment.
 Use the [ASDictionary][asdictionary] tool.